buckeye43210/markdown-to-snowkb/README.md

 ### Example
 In a software project, if only one developer understands the codebase’s architecture and there’s no documentation, the bus factor is 1.
 If that developer leaves or is unavailable, the project could grind to a halt as others struggle to understand the system.
-By contrast, if the architecture is well-documented and multiple team members are familiar with it, the bus factor is higher, and the project is less vulnerable.
+By contrast, if the architecture is well-documented and multiple team members are familiar with it, the bus factor is higher, and the project is less vulnerable.<br>

 ---